scala-js/scala-js/linker/shared/src/main/scala/org/scalajs/linker/backend/wasmemitter/README.md

 For global definitions, we use the following ordering:

-1. A unique "empty" itables global for classes that do not implement any interface (`$emptyITable`)
-2. The typeData of the primitive types (e.g., `$d.I`)
+1. The typeData of the primitive types (e.g., `$d.I`)
-3. For each linked class, in the same ancestor count-based order:
+2. For each linked class, in the same ancestor count-based order:
    1. In no particular order, if applicable:
       * Its typeData/vtable global (e.g., `$d.java.lang.Object`), which may refer to the typeData of ancestors, so the order between classes is important
-      * Its itables global (e.g., `$it.java.lang.Class`)
       * Static field definitions
       * Definitions of `Symbol`s for the "names" of private JS fields
       * The module instance
       * The cached JS class value
-4. Cached values of boxed zero values (such as `$bZeroChar`), which refer to the vtable and itables globals of the box classes
+3. Cached values of boxed zero values (such as `$bZeroChar`), which refer to the vtable globals of the box classes
-5. The itables global of array classes (namely, `$arrayClassITable`)

 ## Miscellaneous